Cities: 'When you design for cars, people get left out' | DW | 16.09.2019

-Nepal's capital Kathmandu suffers from some of the world's worst air quality, due to rapid development, says environmental engineer Bhushan Tuladhar.
+Nepal's capital, Kathmandu, suffers from some of the world's worst air quality, due to rapid development, the environmental engineer Bhushan Tuladhar says.
 How can the city in a valley be redesigned?

-Bhushan Tuladhar is an environmental engineer by training and executive director of Sajha Yatayat, a public transport cooperative operating buses in and around Kathmandu.
-He is also chair of the NGOs Environment & Public Health Organization and Clean Energy Nepal, as well as an advisor to The United Nations Human Settlements Programme (UN Habitat).
+Bhushan Tuladhar is an environmental engineer by training and the executive director of Sajha Yatayat, a public transport cooperative operating buses in and around Kathmandu.
+He is also chair of the NGOs Environment & Public Health Organization and Clean Energy Nepal, as well as an adviser to the United Nations Human Settlements Programme (UN-Habitat).

 Bhushan Tuladhar:The air quality situation in Nepal, in particular in the city of Kathmandu, is bad but I wouldn't say it's the worst in the world.
 But we are in the top 10% of worst cities in the world.
 The Yale University study looks outdoors and indoors.
 Indoors is where we face more problems, because around 70% of the houses in Nepal use traditional stoves with what we call solid biomass, which is firewood, agricultural residue or dung.
 The fuel is very contaminating and the stoves are not very efficient.
 Kitchens are the most polluted environment in Nepal.